DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 The script will print a PID - now run `watch proc -f $PID`.

 While the process is calculating the number `k`, you will see an `R+` in the status column - `R` is short for "running".
-This makes sense, because the process is actively using the CPU for number crunching.
+This makes sense because the process is actively using the CPU for number crunching.

-When the `time.sleep` is called, the status column will show an `S+` in the status column - `S` is short for "sleeping".
+When the `time.sleep` is called, the status column will show an `S+` - where `S` stands for "sleeping".
 This also makes sense, because the process is waiting for the timer to complete and is not actively executing any code.

 Finally, once the process receives the SIGTSTP signal, the status column will show a `T` - `T` is short for "stopped".

-> There are more states a process can be in (like "zombie"), but these are out of scope for this book.
+> There are more states a process can be in (like "zombie"), but these are out of the scope of this book.

 ## Signals